Alignment of the central galaxies with the environment

 where $N(\theta)$ is the total number of central-satellite pairs for a given value of $\theta$, and $\left< N_{r}(\theta)\right>$ is the mean number of pairs obtained from 100 samples with the randomised orientations of the central galaxies.
 With this definition $f_{pairs}(\theta)=1$ for a random sample while the deviation from unity quantifies the intensity of the alignment.
 To determine the significance of this deviation, we compute $\sigma_r(\theta)/\left< N_{r}(\theta)\right>$, where $\sigma_r(\theta)$ is the standard deviation of $N_{r}(\theta)$ obtained from the 100 random samples.

-To compare with previous results, we will use the same samples.
+To compare with previous results, we use the same selection criteria as in the previous section but applying the method proposed by \cite{yang2006alignment}.
+It should be noted that, unlike the correlation function, only member galaxies are used for this statistic.
 So the first result corresponds to the comparison between the group sample without considering the brightness of the central galaxy and the one whose central galaxies are brighter than $^{0.1}M_r<-21.5$.
 These results are shown in Figure \ref{fig:ang1}, where it can be seen that, in the same way as in Figure \ref{fig:fc1}, the alignment increases when the central galaxies are brighter.
 Moreover, the values obtained with this sample are in excellent agreement with the \cite{yang2006alignment} results.